conor19w/Binance-Futures-Trading-Bot/README.md

 * Utilizes [ta](https://technical-analysis-library-in-python.readthedocs.io/en/latest/) library to calculate Technical indicators
 * Write your own functions to implement your TA strategies
 * Comes with some pre-coded strategies found in [TradingStrats.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/TradingStrats.py)

+## Binance Setup
+---
+* Create a [Binance Account](https://accounts.binance.com/en/register?ref=UZBGCD6U) (This link uses my refferal & would be greatly appreciated)
+* __Enable Two-factor Authentication in the security section to keep your crypto safe.__
+* Create a new API key under the API Management section.
+* Whitelist your IP address to further secure your account, and so that your API keys don't expire after 1 month.
+* Fill in your api keys into api_secret and api_key on [line 3](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/ce99ed94bba7a1b82385d3e504c41f2c82a342d3/Helper.py#L3) in Helper.py for backtesting purposes, and [line 171](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/ce99ed94bba7a1b82385d3e504c41f2c82a342d3/Bot.py#L171) in Bot.py for live trading.

 ### Back test strategies in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
 * Fill in API keys on [line 3](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/ce99ed94bba7a1b82385d3e504c41f2c82a342d3/Helper.py#L3) in Helper.py